 When we divide the total number of active homes (homes that are not under contract) by the population of each school, we get a percentage that I’m calling the % active inventory.
-In and of itself this percentage doesn’t mean much, but in comparison with the other school districts it tells us a lot about which school has high inventory relative to the number of households.
+In and of itself this percentage doesn’t mean much.
+Howevern, when compared with the other school districts, it tells us a lot about which school has high inventory relative to the number of households.
 Washington is by far the lowest, while Field is the highest, almost 3 times compared to Washington.

 But look at the listing price per square foot in Washington at $199 psf!
 No wonder properties are flying off the market and there is low inventory.

-Washington Elementary is the low cost provider of housing for Park Ridge compared to other schools.
+Washington Elementary is the lowest cost Park Ridge real estate provider compared to other schools.

 Roosevelt has the highest average list price in Park Ridge, yet inventory is 2nd lowest indicating a tight market in Roosevelt.
 A look at the listings in this area show at least 3 1.3M+ spec homes (as in speculative, not built for a specific family) for sale, and many homes that were clearly built in the last 5 years.
-Roosevelt Elementary may have the newest housing stock in Park Ridge at the moment.
-As an aside, Roosevelt also had the most students at the beginning of 2018, but by the end of 2018 Roosevelt actually lost students and is now surpassed by both Field and Washington Elementary Schools.
+Roosevelt Elementary may have the newest housing stock in Park Ridge real estate at the moment.
+As an aside, Roosevelt also had the most students at the beginning of 2018.
+By the end of 2018 Roosevelt actually lost students and is now surpassed by both Field and Washington Elementary Schools.

 Franklin Elementary currently has the lowest average home price and the 2nd lowest price per square foot.
-From a real estate perspective, Franklin has a couple of challenging location issues with proximity to 294 and houses that are located in between Busse Hwy and Northwest Hwy, which help drive down the average sale price.
+From a real estate perspective, Franklin has a couple of challenging location issues with proximity to 294 and houses that are located in between Busse Hwy and Northwest Hwy.
+This helps drive down the average sale price.